 The best career path for young architects is to immediately after graduation pursue professional registration or licencing.

 After that decide on what path suits them based on their passion and capabilities.

-They could decide to either go into owning their firm if they meet the requirements, working in an organization/ government or teaching at the university.
+They could decide to either go into owning their firm if they meet the requirements, work in an organization/ government or teach at the university.